InternetOfPeers/hiero-message-box/docs/hip-XXXX-private-message-box.md

 1. Generate or load encryption key pair (RSA or ECIES)
 2. If ECIES and account uses ED25519: MUST fallback to RSA or fail with clear error
 3. Create new HCS topic with memo referencing the account
+4. Set the topic admin key to the message box owner's public key
+5. Prepare the payload containing public key and encryption type
+6. Sign the canonical JSON representation of the payload with the owner's private key
+7. Construct first message with both `payload` and `proof` sections
-4. Submit public key as first message to the topic
+8. Submit signed public key message as first message to the topic
-5. Update account memo with message box topic ID in HIP-XXXX format
+9. Update account memo with message box topic ID in HIP-XXXX format

 #### Sending Messages

 1. Query recipient account memo via Mirror Node
 2. Extract message box topic ID
 3. Retrieve first message from topic via Mirror Node
+4. Parse the first message as JSON with `payload` and `proof` structure
+5. **MUST verify ownership signature:**
+   - Retrieve recipient's public key from Mirror Node API
+   - Verify `proof.signerPublicKey` matches the account's public key
-4. **MUST verify that the first message signature matches the intended recipient admin key**
+   - Verify `proof.accountId` matches the intended recipient
+   - Canonicalize the `payload` object (alphabetically sort all keys)
+   - Verify signature using canonical JSON and account's public key
-   - If mismatch detected: warn user and refuse to send message
+   - If verification fails: warn user and refuse to send message
-   - This prevents sending messages to compromised or fraudulent message boxes
-5. Parse public key and encryption type
+6. Extract public key and encryption type from verified payload
-6. Validate encryption type is supported
+7. Validate encryption type is supported
-7. Encrypt message using appropriate algorithm
+8. Encrypt message using appropriate algorithm
-8. Submit encrypted message to topic via HCS
+9. Submit encrypted message to topic via HCS

 #### Receiving Messages